The Myth of "Stages of Grief"

 One more non-stage: Guilt

 Many dozens of books include guilt as part of grief.
 As they most often define it, guilt “more accurately represents things the griever wishes had been different, better or more in relation to the person who died; rather than a sense of having done something with the intent to harm the person who died, for which the idea of guilt might make sense.”

 To quote the opening paragraph of On Grief and Grieving by Elizabeth Kubler-Ross: “The stages have evolved since their introduction, and they have been very misunderstood over the past three decades.
 They were never meant to help tuck messy emotions into neat packages.
 They are responses to loss that many people have, but there is not a typical response to loss, as there is no typical loss.
 Our grief is as individual as our lives.
 Not everyone goes through all of them or goes in a prescribed order.”

 As Friedman and James conclude, “if there are no typical responses to loss and no typical losses, and not everyone goes through them or in order, how can there possibly be stages that universally represent people’s reactions to loss?”

 “Stage theories put grieving people in conflict with their emotional reactions to losses that affect them.
 No matter how much people want to create simple, iron clad guidelines for the human emotions of grief, there are no stages of grief that fit every person or relationship.”

-For the full article go to www.grief.net and the article The Myth of the Stages of Dying, Death and Grief by Russell Friedman and John W. James.
+Click here for the full article, The Myth of the Stages of Dying, Death and Grief by Russell Friedman and John W. James.